Valaraucoo/raven/README.md

 The main assumption of the application is to improve the workflow, automate the course, communication between users and increase the efficiency of teaching.

+This application was prepared as a final project in **Software Engineering**, AGH UST course.

 ### Used technologies
 The technological stack of the system was selected taking into account our skills, knowledge of programming environments and design requirements.
 Due to limited resources